ana-os-mo/java-react-example/README.md

 # Module 5 - Cloud & Infrastructure as Service (IaaS) Basics

-## Demo Project: Create a Server and Deploy Application on DigitalOcean
+## Project: Create a Server and Deploy Application on DigitalOcean

 ### Technologies Used